dstults/BetterStone/README.md

 This is a Space Engineers mod that adds a lot of variety to the ore types in the game.
 It immensely adds to the overall immersiveness of the game.

-The main page is located at:
+- Check out the latest stats, it has over 11,000 subscriptions!
+The main page is located at: https://steamcommunity.com/sharedfiles/filedetails/?id=406244471
-https://steamcommunity.com/sharedfiles/filedetails/?id=406244471
-- Check the latest stats here.

-There is a related guide that I wrong on how to make and convert DDS GUI icons for use in-game. https://steamcommunity.com/sharedfiles/filedetails/?id=1116386590
+- Here is also a related guide that I wrong on how to make and convert DDS GUI icons for use in-game: https://steamcommunity.com/sharedfiles/filedetails/?id=1116386590

 Fun history snippet: